geronimus1/softwareengineerguide/README.md

 You should read links/books step-by-step from 1 to the next point... **You can stop at any moment.** The "manual" is written in such a way that it from important to more detailed.

 P.S.
 Because the manager asked me about this article, I didn't write you about management practices.
 But you can add them if you want.
-# Table of contents
-[TOC]

-# If you want only one simple source for software engineering… {#if-you-want-only-one-simple-source-for-software-engineering…}
+# If you want only one simple source for software engineering…
 Ok, If you want only one simples source, so…:
 1. Only one simple best practice for programmers - [link](#common-coding-conventions)
 2. Only one simple overview of Software Design - [link](#basics-of-sw-design-and-arch)